The Origin of Texture-mapped 3D Games

 Fully-3D.

-Destruction Derby IBM PC 1995
+Destruction Derby IBM PC MS-DOS 1995

 Reflections released Destruction Derby for IBM PC MS-DOS in 1995.
 DOS/4GW.